 You are expecting an email from SAS, but you don’t see it in your Inbox.
 Chances are your email provider’s spam filter flagged it and sent it directly to your Spam or Junk folder.
 If you find that email messages from SAS are consistently classified as spam, there’s an easy way to ensure they are marked as “safe.”
 Here are instructions on managing your Spam or Junk mailboxes for a few of the most popular email service providers.

-If you find that messages from SAS are consistently being mislabeled as spam, you can prevent this by:
+Prevent messages from SAS being mislabeled as spam, you can prevent this by:

 - Creating a filter so that SAS messages are never sent to Spam.